IIHS University Admissions 2026

 Eligibility Criteria:

-Class 12th in science stream (PCB)
+Class 12th in the science stream (PCB).

-Minimum 50 per cent marks
+Minimum 50 per cent marks.

 Auxiliary Nurse Midwifery (ANM) is a diploma in the nursing course after 12th that focuses on basic healthcare education and human health.
-During the programme, students learn about operation theatre procedures, medical equipment, and how to assist in different healthcare settings.
+During the programme, students learn about operating theatre procedures, medical equipment, and how to assist in different healthcare settings.
 The course aims to train candidates to serve as primary healthcare providers for individuals of all ages in community settings.

 ANM Course Duration: This is a two to two-and-a-half-year diploma programme.